huplay/open-all-gpt/MODELS.md

 These are very similar models to the GPT-2/GTP-3 series, using the same tokenizer, same learned position embedding, etc. Unlike GPT-3, using always global attention.

-All of these are ported to this app:

 | Name          | Hidden size | Dec. no. | Head no. | Max. length | Size of params |
 |---------------|------------:|---------:|---------:|------------:|---------------:|
 | Cerebras-111M |         768 |       10 |       12 |        2048 |          111 M |